A few facts about the mountain villages

 Attractive jobs are just as important and valuable for a region as space for leisure and recreation or a productive agricultural industry.
 Mountain regions or agglomerations?
 Valais needs and lives from both.

 Urban character, mountain air

 Cities are the engines of economic and social development.
-In Upper Valais, the agglomeration based around the valley communities of Brig-Glis, Visp and Naters fulfils this role.
-With 37,297 inhabitants, it has a markedly urban character.
+In Upper Valais, the agglomeration based around the valley communities of Brig-Glis, Visp and Naters fulfils this role and in the Francophone part of Valais, it is the cities of Sierre, Sion, Martigny and Monthey.
 The cultural and leisure activities on offer in the largest municipalities are very broad in terms of their population density.
 If you still want to feel the pulse of a big city, Zurich, Basel, Geneva, Lausanne, Bern and Milan are just a short journey away.
 Access to these hubs allows Valais’s towns and cities to stay connected to the world, while still being able to breathe fresh mountain air day in, day out.